andrewbearsley/lacework-aws-costs/README.md

-# Lacework FortiCNAPP AWS Costs
+# Lacework FortiCNAPP Cloud Costs

 ## Introduction

-This document outlines additional AWS costs when using Lacework FortiCNAPP.
+This document outlines additional cloud costs when using Lacework FortiCNAPP for AWS and Azure.

-## Executive Summary of AWS Costs
+## Executive Summary

 All costs are monthly estimates in USD.

+### AWS

-- Agentless Workload Scanning: ~$1.00 per workload per month (inclusive of ECS compute and snapshot storage)
+- Agentless Workload Scanning: ~$1.00 per workload per month (at scale,inclusive of ECS compute and snapshot storage)

 Additional costs if AWS accounts are in a different region from the Lacework instance (eg. ap-southeast-2 for Sydney, us-east-1 for Virginia, eu-central-1 for Frankfurt, ap-southeast-1 for Singapore):

 - Agent Egress: $0.27 per server (EC2) with agent per month
 - CloudTrail Egress: $0.45 per account per month for CloudTrail

+### Azure

+- Agentless Workload Scanning: ~$0.50 per VM per month (at scale, inclusive of storage, compute and NAT gateway)
+  - NAT Gateway: $35.00 flat per month

 Disclaimer: These are estimates only.
 Actual costs may vary.
-Test in your own AWS account to determine actual expenses.
+Test in your own cloud account to determine actual expenses.

 ## Lacework Agent